Доступно с лицензией Business Analyst.

 To open the Catalog pane, click the View tab on the ribbon and click Catalog .

-- Under the Project tab, right-click the Statistical Data Collection and click Edit.
+- On the Project tab, right-click the Statistical Data Collection and click Edit.

 The Statistical Data Collection editor appears.